THE SECRETS OF THE FBI

 An Intimate Portrait of the First Lady

 Laura Bush is a remarkable woman—a great mother, daughter, and daughter-in-law, and, of course, first lady.
 The thing that makes this gentle, bright woman dearer than all of the above is that she makes the president, our son, happy.
-Ron Kessler does a great job of capturing the spirit of Laura Bush. —Former First Lady Barbara Bush
+Ron Kessler does a great job of capturing the spirit of Laura Bush.—former First Lady Barbara Bush

 Kessler spoke with friends of George and Laura Bush, including Laura's old boyfriends who had not previously spoken to the press.
-The result is a portrait of a modest, self-assured woman, who has a subtle influence on the Bush administration...Her admirers will relish this book... —Booklist
+The result is a portrait of a modest, self-assured woman, who has a subtle influence on the Bush administration...Her admirers will relish this book...—Booklist

 A MATTER OF CHARACTER